The first PQVM-native, post-quantum L1.

 Native account abstraction (not ERC-4337)

 Three protocol-level validation paths: first-use, default account, custom validator.
-External addresses are 0x + 64 hex; internally still 20-byte EVM addresses, so all tooling works.
+Addresses are 32-byte native (0x + 64 lowercase hex) — fully distinct from Ethereum 20-byte addresses.
 Key rotation never changes the address — no bundler, no paymaster.

 STARK signature aggregation